Sleep Schedule for Your Baby’s First Year

 Total Sleep: 14 to 18 hours a day.
-During the first months, brand new babies sleep in bits and pieces all throughout the day.
+During the first months, babies sleep in bits and pieces, waking throughout the day to feed.
+In the early weeks, you can expect your little one to fuss from hunger 10-12 times a day.

-The daytime cycle is 1-2 hours of awake time then 3-4 hours of napping.
-During the second month, if your baby’s nap goes over 2 hours, it’s not a bad idea to wake him up!
-Long naps mean less eating during the day, making him hungrier at night.
+Napping: Your little sleepyhead will take lots of little naps (for up to 8 hours a day).
+The daytime cycle is 1-2 hours of awake time then 1-2 hours of napping.
+During the second month, if your baby's nap goes over 1.5-2 hours, it's not a bad idea to wake him for a feeding.
+Long naps mean less eating during the day, making babies hungrier at night.

 Total Sleep: 13-14 hours of snooze.